-Stonewall also introduces the term "LGBT" - merging sexual orientation and gender reassignment into a single characteristic.
-This does not reflect the Equality Act 2010, under which sexual orientation and gender reassignment are two distinct protected characteristics and are not related.
+They also introduce the term "LGBT" - merging sexual orientation and gender reassignment into a single characteristic.
+This does not reflect the Equality Act 2010, which says that sexual orientation and gender reassignment are separate and not related.

 DEFINITIONS OF KEY TERMS